 Love Affects pairs chamber music with text to explore how love influences our sense of self, humanity, heritage, and future.
-The program is co-curated with and features Castle of our Skins’ 3rd Annual Shirley Graham du Bois Creative in Residence, poet Angel C. Dye.
+Featuring works by Charles Brown, William L. Dawson, Adolphus Hailstork, Coleridge-Taylor Perkinson, and Undine Smith Moore, Love Affects is co-curated with and features Castle of our Skins’ 3rd Annual Shirley Graham du Bois Creative in Residence, poet ANGEL C. DYE.

 Fri 11.18.22 | Schomburg Center for research in black culture